 OUR LOCATION & COMMUNITY ENGAGEMENT

-The ARK is located in the heart of Viroqua Wisconsin, a rich community of artisans, actors, performers, musicians, creators of all kinds, metaphysical and energy workers, poets and writers, visionaries, organic food lovers and cultivators, activists who are passionate about community and good food and creative expression, students from every walk of life that are growing and learning and expressing their talents in many forms, and local people who love living and working and being in the Driftless region and all it has to offer.
+The Commons located in the heart of Viroqua Wisconsin, a rich community of artisans, actors, performers, musicians, creators of all kinds, metaphysical and energy workers, poets and writers, visionaries, organic food lovers and cultivators, activists who are passionate about community and good food and creative expression, students from every walk of life that are growing and learning and expressing their talents in many forms, and local people who love living and working and being in the Driftless region and all it has to offer.

 ARTISTS GALORE IN OUR LOCAL COMMUNITY!